“This effort represents what can be accomplished when the Army stands shoulder-to-shoulder

 with a dedicated, patriotic community.”

-~COL Daniel L. Thomas, FGGM Installation Commander
+~COL Daniel L. Thomas, former FGGM Installation Commander

 More than $135,000 raised for the Wounded Warriors Transition Unit

-The goal of the joint fundraising effort was to raise at least $100,000 to furnish the building inside and out with everything from big screen TVs, computer equipment, desks, tables, chairs, a handicap accessible full kitchen, a children’s activity center and outdoor playground.
+The goal of a joint fundraising effort was to raise at least $100,000 to furnish the building inside and out with everything from big screen TVs, computer equipment, desks, tables, chairs, a handicap accessible full kitchen, a children’s activity center and outdoor playground.

 The fundraising effort exceeded its initial target of $100,000 within less than a month of the start of the campaign.